serverless/serverless/docs/providers/aws/guide/serverless.yml.md

         userPoolArn: 'arn:aws:cognito-idp:us-east-1:123412341234:userpool/us-east-1_123412341', # required
         userPoolClientId: '1h57kf5cpq17m0eml12EXAMPLE', # required
         userPoolDomain: 'your-test-domain' # required
-        allowUnauthenticated: true # If set to true this allows the request to be forwarded to the target when user is not authenticated.
-Omit this parameter to make a HTTP 401 Unauthorized error be returned instead
+        onUnauthenticatedRequest: 'deny' # If set to 'allow' this allows the request to be forwarded to the target when user is not authenticated.
+When omitted it defaults 'deny' which makes a HTTP 401 Unauthorized error be returned.
+Alternatively configure to 'authenticate' to redirect request to IdP authorization endpoint.
         requestExtraParams: # optional.
 The query parameters (up to 10) to include in the redirect request to the authorization endpoint
           prompt: 'login'
           redirect: false